BetonQuest/BetonQuest/docs/Tutorials/Frequently-Asked-Questions.md

 ## Creating regions for one player at the time

 Imagine you have a room to which the player is teleported.
 Then suddenly mobs start to spawn and the player must kill them (because it's a trap or something).
 The player has killed all the mobs, he got a tag and wants to proceed but all of the sudden another player teleports into the room and all the mobs start to spawn again.
 The first player is quickly killed and the second one easily kills all mobs.
 You can prevent such situations by using `party` condition.
-Just check with it if the party consisting of "players inside the room" has greater amount of players that 1.
+Just check with it if the party consisting of "players inside the room" has greater amount of players than 1.
 Set the range to something big enough so it covers the room and the party condition can be tag or location.

 ## Racing with folder event